Bordered Heegaard Floer homology: Invariance and pairing: Background

-With this background in place, we proceed as follows.
-Let $F$ be a compact, oriented two-manifold.
-We associate to $F$ a differential graded algebra $\Alg(F)$.
-For three-manifolds $Y$ with boundary identified with $F$, we associate a chain complex over $\Alg(F)$.
-Indeed, there are two variants of the construction, the \emph{type $D$-module of $Y$}, denoted $\CFDa(Y)$, which is a left differential graded module over $\Alg(F)$; and another, the \emph{type $A$-module of $Y$}, denoted $\CFAa(Y)$, which is a more general type of object: a right $\Ainf$-module over $\Alg(F)$.
-Both complexes are defined by counting pseudo-holomorphic curves in an associated picture.
+Next, fix a three-manifold with boundary~$Y$ together with an orientation\hyp preserving diffeomorphism $\phi\co F\to\partial Y$.
+To this data $(Y,\phi)$ we associate a left differential module over $\Alg(-\PMC)$, the \emph{type~$D$ module of $Y$}, denoted $\CFDa(Y, \phi\co F\to Y)$ or, less precisely, $\CFDa(Y)$.
+To $(Y,\phi)$ we also associate the \emph{type~$A$ module of $Y$}, denoted $\CFAa(Y,\phi\co F\to Y)$ or $\CFAa(Y)$.
+The type $A$ module of $Y$ invariant is a more general type of object: it is a right $\Ainf$ module over $\Alg(\PMC)$.
+Both invariants are defined by counting holomorphic curves.
 The definitions of both of these modules depend on a number of auxiliary choices, including compatible Heegaard diagrams and associated choices of almost complex structures.
-However, as is typical of Floer homology theories, the underlying quasi-isomorphisms types of the modules are, in fact, independent of these choices, giving rise to topological invariants of our three-manifold-with-boundary.
-When speaking informally about these invariants, we refer to them collectively as the {\em bordered Heegaard Floer theory} of $Y$.
+However, as is typical of Floer homology theories, the underlying ($\Ainf$) homotopy equivalence types of the modules are independent of these choices, giving rise to topological invariants of our three-manifold with boundary.
+When speaking informally about these invariants, we refer to them collectively as the {\em bordered Heegaard Floer invariants} of~$Y$.

 The relationship with closed invariants is encapsulated as follows.
 Suppose that $Y_1$ and $Y_2$ are two three-manifolds with boundary, where $\partial Y_1$ is identified with $F$ and $\partial Y_2$ is identified with $-F$.
 Then we can form a closed three-manifold $Y$ by identifying $Y_1$ and $Y_2$ along their boundaries.
-The pairing theorem for bordered Heegaard Floer homology states that the Heegaard Floer complex $\HFa$ of $Y$ is quasi-isomorphic to the $\Ainf$ tensor product of $\CFAa(Y_1)$ with $\CFDa(Y_2)$.
+The pairing theorem for bordered Heegaard Floer homology states that the Heegaard Floer complex $\HFa$ of $Y$ is homotopy equivalence to the $\Ainf$ tensor product of $\CFAa(Y_1)$ with $\CFDa(Y_2)$.

 Recall that $\HFa$ can be calculated algorithmically for any closed three-manifold, thanks to the important work of Sarkar and Wang~\cite{SarkarWang07:ComputingHFhat}.
-Nevertheless, the present work (and forthcoming extensions) makes it possible to compute it in infinite families: by cutting a 3-manifold into simpler pieces along surfaces and computing an invariant for each piece, we can reduce the computation to a computation for each piece and an algebra computation.
-Indeed, this might lead a more efficient algorithm for computation in general.
+Nevertheless, the present work (and forthcoming extensions) makes it possible to compute it in infinite families: by cutting a 3-manifold into simpler pieces along surfaces and computing an invariant for each piece, we can reduce the computation to a computation for each piece and an algebraic computation.
+Indeed, we expect this to lead to a more efficient algorithm for computation in general.